 And honestly?
 There are far worse things that have been in his mouth.
 SOOOO, I let him. #fourthkid

 My other girls are this fickle, too, but with other parts of their lives.
-Luckily it’s not all about food or I’d lose my ever-loving mind.
+Luckily not everyone’s particular preferences surround food or I’d lose my ever-loving mind.

 I think that was a win?
 The other kids inhaled them.

 As far as protein powders go, Rootz is squeaky clean, so I felt good about feeding it to my kids.